bootstrap-email/documentation-1.x/docs/grid.md

 themeable: false
 responsive: true
 ---
 Grids work just like they do in Bootstrap, based on a 12 column grid.
 Make a row and give it columns.
 By default the grid holds it's structure on every device.
+It has a default horizontal gutter between elements, to customize horizontal and vertical gutters see the [Gutter Docs](/docs/gutters).

 ```html
 <div class="row">